-Blair Ross, Chair of the Board and Chair of the Audit and Finance Committee, of Regina, Saskatchewan is co-founder of SRG Security Resource Group Inc. a Saskatchewan-based security firm providing investigation, security patrol, 24 CCTV real-time monitoring and information technology security services across Canada.
+Blair W. Ross, C.Dir., Board Chair, of Pilot Butte, Saskatchewan, is President and Chief Operating Officer and co-founder of SRG Security Resource Group Inc. (SRG) – a Saskatchewan-based security firm providing Security Guard and Patrol, 24 CCTV real-time monitoring and cyber security services across Canada.
 SRG is a wholly owned subsidiary of SSC Security Services Corp., a Saskatchewan-based publicly traded Security Company of which Blair is the Chief Operating Officer.
-Mr. Ross has over 25 years of experience in business with the majority of his experience gained in the private security industry.
-In those 25 years, he has built and managed security operations from the ground up.
-He has managed the security personnel at large scale events (e.g. the Pan American Games) across Canada.
+Mr. Ross has over 30 years’ experience in business with the majority of his experience gained in the private security industry.
+In those years, he has built and managed security operations from the ground up and has managed the security personnel at large scale events (e.g. the Pan American Games) across Canada.
 Mr. Ross is a recipient of Her Majesty Queen Elizabeth II Diamond Jubilee Medal for his community business and volunteerism.
-He is also a recipient of an Honourary Lifetime Big Brother award for his volunteer commitment, Mr. Ross has volunteered his time on the Board of Directors of the Hospitals of Regina Foundation and has co-chaired the CTV Sandra Schmirler Charity Golf Classic.
+He is also a recipient of an Honourary Lifetime Big Brother award.
+Mr. Ross has volunteered his time on the Board of Directors of the Hospitals of Regina Foundation and has co-chaired the CTV Sandra Schmirler Charity Golf Classic.

-Eileen Libby, K.C., Board Vice-Chair, Governance & Human Resources Committee Chair, of Regina, Saskatchewan, is a partner at MacPherson Leslie & Tyerman LLP.
-She acts as counsel to employers in the full range of labour relations and employment law matters, including collective bargaining negotiations, arbitrations, restructurings, labour relations board matters, human rights proceedings, and occupational health and safety matters.
+Eileen Libby, K.C., Board Vice-Chair, Governance & Human Resources Committee Chair, of Regina, Saskatchewan, is a partner at MLT Aikins LLP.
+She acts as counsel to unionized and non-unionized employers in the full range of labour relations and employment law matters, including collective bargaining negotiations, arbitrations, restructurings, labour relations board matters, human rights proceedings, and occupational health and safety matters.
 Ms. Libby also practices extensively in the areas of professional regulation and health law.
-Eileen has appeared before all levels of courts in Saskatchewan, the Canada Industrial Relations Board, the Saskatchewan Labour Relations Board, boards or arbitration, human rights tribunals and professional regulatory bodies.
-Ms. Libby serves on a number boards and associations, including the Law Foundation of Saskatchewan and Women Entrepreneurs of Saskatchewan.
-She has received numerous awards and distinctions, including Administrative and Public Lawyer of the Year (2016) and Labour and Employment Lawyer of the Year (2012) by Best Lawyers.
+She has appeared before all levels of courts in Saskatchewan, the Canada Industrial Relations Board, the Saskatchewan Labour Relations Board, boards of arbitration, human rights tribunals and professional regulatory bodies.
+She is the recipient of numerous awards and distinctions, including Administrative and Public Lawyer of the Year (2016, 2018 and 2020) and Labour and Employment Lawyer of the Year (2012) by Best Lawyers.
 Ms. Libby is also recognized as a leading practitioner in the Canadian Legal Expert Directory in the areas of Labour (Management), Employment (Employer) and Workplace Human Rights (Employer).